arsalimtiaz/QR-Authentication-Entry-Exit-System/README.md

 # QR-Authentication-Entry-Exit-System
 An entry-exit system based on QR code, which identifies an entree from the database and does not allow duplicity of entries

-The database stores USN(ID) values as varchar along with presence variable which determines whether the person is present in the campus or not presence = 1 (Present in campus) presence = 0 (Not present in campus)
+The database stores USN(ID) values as varchar along with presence variable as a boolean variable which determines whether the person is present in the campus or not presence = 1 (Present in campus) presence = 0 (Not present in campus)